icescentral/COVID19-Lab-Results/README.md

 The input file for this script is a SAS dataset (.sasb7bdat) containing patient IDs, order IDs, lab names, test request codes, observation codes (LOINC), test result release times, test result statuses, and test result free-text.
 The output file of this script is a CSV file (.csv) with an exclude_flag variable (denoting whether the test result was withdrawn) and interpreted results ([P] Positive/[S] preSumptive-positive/[I] Indeterminate/[N] Negative/[D] penDing/[C] Cancelled/[R] Rejected) in multiple columns (one for each virus).
 There is an additional parameter, output_flag, in the **Input variables** section that can add on the original input columns or the key columns to the output file.

-An additional Excel file (.xlsx) is provided to assign additional information in the first script when there is an unidentified virus or test type in the text.
+An Excel file (COVID19_Resp_codes_YYYYMMDD.xls) is provided to assign additional information in the first script when there is an unidentified virus or test type in the text.
 This file can be updated as new LOINCs and test request codes are used.
-The Jupyter Notebook also creates a Python pickle file (.pkl) in the directory to track unique records in a pandas dataframe, so that review of new unique records is easier and faster.
+The Jupyter Notebook also creates a Python pickle file (.pkl) in the directory to track unique records in a pandas dataframe, so that manual review of new unique records is easier and faster.

 Note that we differentiate between COVID-19 (**covid** variable) and seasonal coronaviruses (**coronavirus** variable).
 Please consider doing manual review of the results to ensure that the text is interpreted accurately.
 Modifications may be required depending on how the texts of lab results are structured.
 This file is still a work in progress and will be updated frequently.